kmann3/WoWAddonManagement/README.md

 * Easier ability to have people help via pull requests instead of having to rely on comments.
 * Learn WPF because I'm curious if it's better than WinForms.
 Considered Universal Windows but that's too restrictuve due to Windows 10 only.
 * Will consider Mac once the back-end is solidified.
+* _But why Git?_: For the ability to fork, have pull requests, and issue tracking.
+The ultimate goal is to have the app assist in this so users can more easily communicate with devs, somehow.
+I haven't sorted all this out yet.
+* _Isn't this going to be too complicated for users?_: The goal is to make it easy.
+If it can't be figured out how to make it super easy then this project will fail.
+The most complicated, that I feel is acceptable, is to make a github account.
+Everything outside of that should be able to be handled by the app outside of the more complicated tasks more advanced people would be interested in.

 ### Installed addons management